-This initiative is expected to contribute directly to the improved health of approximately 200,000 newborns, children under five years of age and pregnant women.
-By the end of the project, 350,000 health workers, community health volunteers, and the community members they educate and serve will have improved capacity to promote and protect the health of current and future mothers and children.
+This initiative targets a total population of nearly 1 million people, including 200 000 newborns, children under five years of age and pregnant women.
+By the end of the project, 350 000 health workers, community health volunteers, and the community members they educate and serve will have improved capacity to promote and protect the health of current and future mothers and children.

 These include: (a) providing technical assistance to regional and local level health management teams and health service providers on improved planning and delivery of health services; (b) equipping and supplying health facilities needed to deliver key MNCH services; (c) working with key health system, local government and community leaders and committees to improve MNCH, including the promotion of equal involvement of women and men in seeking health care; and, (d) training health providers and community health volunteers (CHVs) on delivering high quality MNCH services; and (e) informing and engaging the Canadian public on key MNCH issues through mass media campaigns, speaking events, and/or site tours.